BOTekram/PaintApp/README.md

-# Fundamentals of Algorithms - Assignment 1 S1 2023

 ## Attribution

-* Assignment Designed and Programmed by Jackson Goerner.
+* Assignment Designed and Programmed by Ekramul Islam.
 * Multiple points of valuable feedback and checking provided by Lifi Huang.
 * Game Idea originated from [Chicory: A Colorful Tale](https://chicorygame.com/).